 In the previous section, it was assumed that the output losses were permanent, i.e. that there is no investment or reconstruction taking place.
 In practice, of course, damaged assets are replaced or repaired, often as fast as possible.
 And if the lost capital has a productivity that is higher than the pre-disaster marginal productivity of capital, the rationale to reconstruct and repair is stronger than the pre-disaster rationale to invest, possibly leading to higher investments.
 This section investigates this dynamics.

-Modeling the reconstruction phase
+Modelling the reconstruction phase

 Consider the production function proposed in section 2.1.3, where capital is described by two variables; total amount of capital, and amount of capital destroyed.
 In this model, investment needs to be described by two variables too: investment towards reconstruction of damaged capital (iR); and the investment into new capital, which is not linked to reconstruction (iN):